Table of Contents [Show]

 The above mentioned independent organizations have provided rigorous studies and tests to provide consumers with accurate and scientifically-backed information on the nutrition products they consume.
 Based on NMCD, the following supplements are considered safe and effective for their intended purposes:

-1. Calcium is most commonly known to help improve bone health, and often marketed to prevent osteoporosis and bone loss.
+1. Calcium is most commonly known to help improve bone health and often marketed to prevent osteoporosis and bone loss.
 Calcium must be taken in combination with vitamin D to increase its positive effect on bone health.
 Women who take calcium daily have shown to reduce PMS symptoms.
 However, calcium may decrease the effectiveness of certain drugs, such as medications for osteoporosis and other antibiotics.

-Calcium works best when taken in balance with other nutrients such as vitamins D, K2 and magnesium, or it may lead to increased risk of heart attack and stroke.
+Calcium works best when taken in balance with other nutrients such as vitamins D, K2, and magnesium, or it may lead to increased risk of heart attack and stroke.
 Taking vitamin K2 with calcium may be prescribed due to vitamin K2’s ability to transport calcium from your arteries and soft tissues to your bones and teeth, where calcium serves its best purpose.
 The best sources for calcium are plant-derived.

 2. Despite its unpleasant aftertaste, fish oil has been proven effective in decreasing the risk of heart attacks and strokes.
 In the cases of people diagnosed with heart diseases, fish oil is used to prevent the hardening of arteries.
 Fish oil is also known to prevent eye diseases and some types of cancer.
-Be careful in the intake of fish oils, however, as high doses have been shown to increase levels of bad cholesterol, and it can also have negative interaction with other medications such as drugs prescribed for high blood pressure.
+Be careful in the intake of fish oils, however, as high doses have been shown to increase levels of bad cholesterol, and it can also have a negative interaction with other medications such as drugs prescribed for high blood pressure.

 3. Glucosamine Sulfate is likely effective in reducing symptoms and slowing the progression of osteoarthritis targeted in the knees.
 Side effects may include nausea, heartburn, and constipation.